A Note from the Editor

 example 1 in this issue uses only 1.99 kilobytes.
 Please refer to the

 Journal's home page for more information on MIDI format and send me your

 comments concerning its use in this article.

 1. Sally A. Sanford, "A Comparison of French and Italian Singing in the Seventeenth Century," Journal of Seventeenth-Century Music 1 (1995) <http://www.sscm-jscm/v1/no1/sanford.html>, par.
 2.6.

-Copyright © 1996 by the Society for Seventeenth-Century Music.
+Copyright © the Society for Seventeenth-Century Music.
 All rights reserved.

 Copyrights for individual items published in The Journal of Seventeenth-Century Music (JSCM) are held by their authors.
 Items appearing in JSCM may be saved and stored in electronic or paper form, and may be shared among individuals for purposes of scholarly research or discussion, but may not be republished in any form, electronic or print, without prior, written permission from the author(s), and advance notification of the editors of JSCM.

 Any redistributed form of items published in JSCM must include the following information in a form appropriate to the medium in which the items are to appear: